Productivity¶

 Configuration files¶

-- VectorBT PRO extends configparser to define its own configuration format that lets the user save, introspect, modify, and load back any complex in-house object.
-The main advantages of this format are readability and round-tripping: any object can be encoded and then decoded back without information loss.
-The main features include nested structures, references, parsing of literals, as well as evaluation of arbitrary Python expressions.
-Additionally, you can now create a configuration file for vectorbtpro and put it into the working directory - it will be used to update the default settings whenever the package is imported!
+- VBT extends configparser to define its own configuration format that allows users to save, introspect, modify, and load any complex in-house object.
+The main advantages of this format are readability and round-tripping: any object can be encoded and then decoded back without loss of information.
+The main features include nested structures, references, literal parsing, and evaluation of arbitrary Python expressions.
+Additionally, you can now create a configuration file for VBT and place it in the working directory— it will be used to update the default settings whenever the package is imported.

 [plotting]